n4demo/learn-to-run-apps-on-AKS/README.md

 *kubectl version*

-## Does it tell you whether you are logged into the server?
+### Does it tell you whether you are logged into the server?

 9. Download credentials that give you access to the AKS Cluster:

 *az aks get-credentials --name aks-demo --resource-group aks-rg*

-## Where were the downloaded credential stored?
+### Where were the downloaded credential stored?

 8. Check again the version of the kubectl command:

 *kubectl version*

-### test that the downloaded credentials work ok by entering each command below
+### Test that the downloaded credentials work ok by entering each command below

 10. test that there are worker nodes (servers) that can host your containers: